 This remuneration report is based on the remuneration policy of AerCap Holdings N.V.
-The remuneration policy was adopted by the Board of Directors and approved by the shareholders meeting on May 27, 2010.
+The amended remuneration policy was adopted by the Board of Directors and approved by the General Meeting of Shareholders on May 2, 2013.
 This remuneration report is applicable to members of our Board of Directors.